flameletlabs/flamelet/docs/index.md

 Everything necessary for provisioning new infrastructure is already included in Flamelet.
 Furthermore functionality can be easily added with ...

 ## Use Cases
-Provisioning new infrastructure remotely.
+Provisioning new infrastructure remotely from scratch.
 Be it servers, including setting up users, sudo, shell, ...
 Operating systems on computers, servers,

 ## Prerequisites